What is a 'Jhatka'?

 Modern Day Significance

-However, in today’s world, this banning has no significance because the political situation has changed drastically.
-Guru Gobind Singh, in order to arouse great self-respect and to overthrow the slavery of the rulers, declared ‘Kuttha’ as ‘Bajjar Kurehat’.
-The Mughal rulers in those days had also declared that no non-Muslim could possess an Indian weapon, but when Guru Sahib formed his Khalsa army, he ordered every Khalsa to be armed with a kirpan.
+However, in today's world, this banning has no significance because the political situation has changed drastically.
+Guru Gobind Singh, in order to arouse great self-respect and to overthrow the slavery of the rulers, declared 'Kuttha' as 'Bajjar Kurehat'.
+The Mughal rulers in those days had also declared that no non-Muslim Indian could possess a weapon, but when Guru Sahib formed his Khalsa army, he ordered every Khalsa to be armed with a kirpan.
 However, today we are winning the case by using the same kirpan as a religious symbol to pretend to win the case in the courts.
 Such people became armed and first became mentally free, then after a long struggle became socially and politically free when they established their own Khalsa Raj.

 Guru Ji not only crushed the oppression by making the Sikhs 'Sant Sipahi' to get rid of any fear, cowardice, and oppression but also made the 'Khalsa Kaum' independent: